stijnsanders/strato/About_Strato.md

 3 Object oriented programming
 =============================

 Ah, good old polymorphic design.
 It had a good run.
 Slowly changing things, first with SmallTalk in the 60's (!).
 Then C++ and later Java and every other language.
 But then by the end of the century, the poly-inheritance discussion led to interfaces and duck-typing.
 In practice generics and unit-tests also changed a lot about the way we work.
+(Don't get me started on [patterns](http://c2.com/ppr/).)

 So in theory it's a kind of a step back: What's important is that the data exists in collections of the same build-up (struct, record), and poly-morphism still lets us extend the definitions with specializations.
 But the functions or methods that operate on the data exist in a different realm, only taking a reference to pieces of those classes (this, self).
 And sets of those define the behaviour of the entities (interface, vtable) with their own pedigree of inheritance and specialization.